Eminem: 2009–2011: Recovery and Bad Meets Evil reunion

 On April 14, 2010, Eminem tweeted: "There is no Relapse 2".
 Although his followers thought he was not releasing an album, he had changed its title to Recovery and confirmed this by tweeting "Recovery" with a link to his website.
 He said:

 I had originally planned for Relapse 2 to come out last year.
 But as I kept recording and working with new producers, the idea of a sequel to Relapse started to make less and less sense to me, and I wanted to make a completely new album.
 The music on Recovery came out very different from Relapse, and I think it deserves its own title.

 Recorded from 2009 to 2010, Recovery was released on June 18.
-In the US, Recovery sold 741,000 copies during its first week, topping the Billboard 200 chart.
-Eminem's sixth consecutive US number-one album also topped the charts in several other countries.
+In the U.S., Recovery sold 741,000 copies during its first week, topping the Billboard 200 chart.
+Eminem's sixth consecutive U.S. number-one album also topped the charts in several other countries.
 Recovery remained atop the Billboard 200 chart for five consecutive weeks of a seven-week total.

-Billboard reported that it was the best-selling album of 2010, making Eminem the first artist in Nielsen SoundScan history with two year-end best-selling albums.
-Recovery is the best-selling digital album in history.
+Billboard reported that it was the bestselling album of 2010, making Eminem the first artist in Nielsen SoundScan history with two year-end bestselling albums.
+Recovery is the bestselling digital album in history.
 Its first single, "Not Afraid", was released on April 29 and debuted atop the Billboard Hot 100; its music video was released on June 4.
 "Not Afraid" was followed by "Love the Way You Lie", which debuted at number two before rising to the top.
-Although "Love the Way You Lie" was the best-selling 2010 single in the United Kingdom, it did not reach number one (the first time this has happened in the UK since 1969).
+Although "Love the Way You Lie" was the bestselling 2010 single in the United Kingdom, it did not reach number one (the first time this has happened in the UK since 1969).
 Despite criticism of its inconsistency, Recovery received positive reviews from most critics.
-As of 21 November 2010, the album had US sales of three million copies.
-Recovery was the best-selling album worldwide in 2010, joining 2002's best-seller The Eminem Show to give Eminem two worldwide year-end number-one albums.
-With Recovery, Eminem broke the record for the most successive US number-one albums by a solo artist.
+As of 21 November 2010, the album had U.S. sales of three million copies.
+Recovery was the bestselling album worldwide in 2010, joining 2002's bestseller The Eminem Show to give Eminem two worldwide year-end number-one albums.
+With Recovery, Eminem broke the record for the most successive U.S. number-one albums by a solo artist.